defenseunicorns/uds-cli/docs/quickstart-and-usage.md

 #### Tagging

 Bundles, by default, are tagged based on the bundle version found in the metadata of the `uds-bundle.yaml` file.
-To override the default tag, you can use the `--tag` flag like so:
+To override the default tag, you can use the `--version` flag like so:

-`uds publish uds-bundle-example-arm64-0.0.1.tar.zst oci://ghcr.io/github_user --tag <custom-tag>`
+`uds publish uds-bundle-example-arm64-0.0.1.tar.zst oci://ghcr.io/github_user --version <custom-tag>`

 ### Bundle Remove